faranalytics/dialog/README.md

 ### _Twilio VoIP (Worker Thread Bridge)_

-In the [Twilio VoIP (Worker Thread Bridge)](https://github.com/faranalytics/dialog/tree/main/examples/twilio_threading) example you will worker thread bridge in order to run each call session and Agent instance in a worker thread.
+In the [Twilio VoIP (Worker Thread Bridge)](https://github.com/faranalytics/dialog/tree/main/examples/twilio_threading) example you will use a worker thread bridge in order to run each call session and Agent instance in a worker thread.

 ### _Twilio VoIP + OpenAI Agent (Deepgram STT + Cartesia TTS)_